-To maintain the server, we also need a secured server room.
-Setup and configure the server.
-Connect it to UPS and network.
-Make sure the proper cooling system is in place.
-Install the server operating system, anti-virus software, Database server, and any other dependencies the business application required such as .NET framework, a web server like IIS for example.
-All this is the initial setup.
+In order to keep the server running smoothly, we require a secure server room.
+The server needs to be set up and configured, connected to UPS and the network, and equipped with a proper cooling system.
+Additionally, the server operating system, anti-virus software, Database server, and any other dependencies needed for the business application (such as the .NET framework or a web server like IIS) must be installed during the initial setup process.

-Moving to the cloud reduces both Capex (capital expenditure) and opex (operating expenses).
-Organizations no longer have to spend huge amounts of money on physical servers, related IT infrastructure, specialized IT workforce, and server rooms or data centers.
-We instead use the cloud infrastructure and pay a monthly fee for the resources and services we use.
+By moving to the cloud, organizations can reduce their capital expenditure (Capex) and operating expenses (Opex).
+They no longer need to invest large sums of money in physical servers, IT infrastructure, specialized IT personnel, or server rooms/data centers.
+Instead, they can use cloud infrastructure and pay a monthly fee for the required resources and services.

-Cloud services provide a wide range of scalability and flexibility options.
-You can scale up the cloud resources like memory, processing power, storage, etc, with just a click of a button.
-You can also even automate this by setting a threshold limit.
-For example, if 90% of the existing storage capacity is reached, then add another 100 GB to the storage.
-You can do the opposite as well.
-If you are not using the resources, you can scale them down.
-Again, even for scaling down, you can set a threshold limit.
-With the cloud, we will never run out of resources.
-When you need more power, scale-up and when you don’t, scale down.
-Now with Cloud, you do not have the burden of purchasing and installing that expensive upgrades yourself.
-Your cloud service provider like Azure or Amazon web services handles this for you.
+The cloud offers a variety of options for scalability and flexibility.
+By simply clicking a button, you can increase the cloud resources, such as memory, processing power, and storage.
+You can even automate this process by setting a limit.
+For instance, if you reach 90% of the current storage capacity, you can add another 100 GB to the storage.
+Similarly, if you are not utilizing the resources, you can scale them down and set a threshold limit for them.
+With the cloud, you never have to worry about running out of resources.
+You can easily scale up when you need more power and scale down when you don’t.
+Additionally, there’s no need to bear the burden of purchasing and installing expensive upgrades since your cloud service provider, such as Azure or Amazon Web Services, handles it all for you.

-If you host the applications of your own server, then it is your responsibility for downloading and installing the software updates and security patches which is not only tedious but also time-consuming.
-On the other hand, if you are using the cloud, then the security patches and software updates are installed automatically by the service provider.
-You just need to pay a small amount monthly.
+When you host your applications on your own server, it becomes your responsibility to download and install software updates and security patches, which can be both tedious and time-consuming.
+However, if you choose to use the cloud, the service provider will automatically install all necessary security patches and software updates for you.
+All you need to do is pay a small monthly fee.